Part 3 of 3

-As mentioned above, some practices need only create awareness of their existence and location to induce a response.
+As mentioned previously, some practices need only create awareness of their existence and location to induce a response.
 Marketing, where the element of persuasion is absent (or subtle) is called Institutional (or Awareness) Marketing.
 Its sole concern is to brand the practice.

 Telephone Call Handling is another area where internal and external marketing can overlap.
-This is because current as well as prospective patients call your office (and, yes handling incoming calls to your office is a form of telemarketing).
+This is because current, as well as prospective patients, call your office (and, yes handling incoming calls to your office is a form of telemarketing).
 Proper etiquette in handling these calls is absolutely crucial to the positive perception of your practice among current and prospective patients.

 Links In A Chain

 We stress that the programs offered here cannot work in isolation.
 A chain is only as strong as its weakest link.
 For example, the success of your external marketing programs will depend to a great extent on having your internal marketing systems in place (and vice versa).
 This is the case because external marketing programs are best at generating inquiries.
 It’s what you do with that traffic (and here is where internal marketing and other essential systems enter the picture) that can mean the success or failure of your external marketing efforts.